MicrosoftDocs/office-developer-client-docs/docs/outlook/pia/how-to-display-a-shared-calendar-of-a-recipient.md

 ﻿---
-title: 'How to: Display a Shared Calendar of a Recipient'
+title: 'Display a Shared Calendar of a Recipient'
-TOCTitle: 'How to: Display a Shared Calendar of a Recipient' ms:assetid: 3dcfec17-c836-4bd0-a177-33c911a94b1f ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184606(v=office.15) ms:contentKeyID: 55119825
+TOCTitle: 'Display a Shared Calendar of a Recipient' ms:assetid: 3dcfec17-c836-4bd0-a177-33c911a94b1f ms:mtpsurl: https://msdn.microsoft.com/en-us/library/Ff184606(v=office.15)
+ms:contentKeyID: 55119825